-This book also includes a chart for decoding canine moods and takes an in-depth look at the dog family including wolves, coyotes, and jackals.
+This book also includes a chart for decoding canine moods and takes an in-depth look at the dog family, including wolves, coyotes, and jackals.
 To top it all off, there is even information at the end of the book about rescuing dogs and how to get involved.
 This title is best suited for kids in grades 3-6.

-22 101 Dog Tricks
+2101 Dog Tricks

 This one is more for you or your older child to enjoy.
-With what seems like a never-ending list of tricks and activities, this title is great for new dog owners or owners looking to train their dog to follow commands.
+With what seems like a never-ending list of tricks and activities, this title is great for new dog owners or owners looking to train their dogs to follow commands.

-The tricks range from simple, common things like sit, fetch, and shake hands, to more unique tricks like picking up toys and putting them in a toy box and fetching drinks from the fridge.
+The tricks range from simple, common things like sitting, fetching, and shaking hands to more unique tricks like picking up toys and putting them in a toy box and fetching drinks from the fridge.
 This book will certainly inspire your child to do more with your family pet.

-33 Living with Kids and Dogs…
+3Living with Kids and Dogs…

-Living with Kids and Dogs… Without Losing Your Mind: A Parent's Guide to Controlling the Chaos by Colleen Pelar will also teach you ways to help your dog through each stage of your child's life, from introducing a baby to your dog, all the way through their teen years.
+Living with Kids and Dogs… Without Losing Your Mind: A Parent's Guide to Controlling the Chaos by Colleen Pelar will also teach you ways to help your dog through each stage of your child's life, from introducing a baby to your dog all the way through their teen years.

-The last thing you want is for your child to be part of the ever-growing statistic of children that have been bitten by dogs.
-Pelar understands that the blame cannot fall on the child or the dog, but rather both sides must be taught to respect and love each other.
+The last thing you want is for your child to be part of the ever-growing statistic of children who have been bitten by dogs.
+Pelar understands that the blame cannot fall on the child or the dog, but rather, both sides must be taught to respect and love each other.

 In Van Fleet’s captivating book, twenty different breeds demonstrate opposites, action words, synonyms, and more.
 There are also ten different touchable textures that provide loads of interactive entertainment for your child.
 Your son or daughter will thoroughly enjoy playing along with these adorable dogs.